AI in Marketing: Tools, Strategies & Best Practices 2026

 Template 1 -- Blog post:

-Template 2 -- Social Media Post:
+Template 2 -- Social media post:

-Template 3 -- Ad Copy:
+Template 3 -- Ad copy:

 "Write [NUMBER] Google Ads text ads for the keyword [KEYWORD].
 Ad titles: maximum 30 characters per title, 3 titles.
 Description: maximum 90 characters, 2 descriptions.
 USPs of our offer: [USP 1], [USP 2], [USP 3].
 Target region: Austria."

-Avoid common prompt errors
+Avoid common prompt mistakes

-- Copy and paste without adjustmentAI-generated content often sounds the same.
-Add your own unique touch.own expertise, opinions and experiencesin order to create real added value
+- Copy-paste without adaptation: AI-generated content often sounds uniform.
+Add your own expertise, opinions and experiences to create real added value

-Visual AI tools will have a [missing word] in 2025/2026Quality leapcreated that makes them usable for professional marketing.
-At the same time, there are legal and ethical pitfalls that you need to be aware of.
+Visual AI tools made a quality leap in 2025/2026 that makes them usable for professional marketing.
+At the same time, there are legal and ethical pitfalls you need to know.

-Image generation: Tools and use cases
+Image generation: tools and use cases

 The leading tools at a glance:

-- Midjourney v7Photorealistic images, excellent for lifestyle imagery and concept visualizations.
-From $10/month
+- Midjourney v7: Photorealistic images, excellent for lifestyle imagery and concept visualizations.
+From 10 USD/month

-- DALL-E 4 (OpenAI)Strong in text-in-image integration and precise prompt response.
-Available via ChatGPT Plus ($20/month) or API.
+- DALL-E 4 (OpenAI): Strong at text-in-image integration and precise prompt adherence.
+Via ChatGPT Plus (20 USD/month) or API

-- Stable Diffusion 3Open source, executable locally on your own computer, full control over the output
+- Stable Diffusion 3: Open source, can be run locally on your own machine, full control over the output

-- Social Media VisualsCreate engaging graphics for Instagram, LinkedIn, and Facebook in minutes.
+- Social media visuals: Create appealing graphics for Instagram, LinkedIn and Facebook in minutes

-Video AI: The next frontier
+Video AI: the next frontier

-- SynthesiaGenerates videos with AI avatars that speak in over 120 languages.
+- Synthesia: Generates videos with AI avatars that speak in over 120 languages.
 Ideal for product explanations and training videos.
-From €22/month
+From 22 EUR/month

-- Runway ML Gen-3Generates short video clips from text descriptions -- ideal for social media content and commercials.
+- Runway ML Gen-3: Generates short video clips from text descriptions -- ideal for social media content and commercials

-- CapCut AIAutomatic subtitling, translation and video editing -- saves hours of post-production
+- CapCut AI: Automatic subtitling, translation and video editing -- saves hours of post-production

-Important limitationAI-generated videos are currently ideally suited forexplanatory and informative contentFor emotional brand communication and storytelling, professional video production remains superior.
+Important limitation: AI-generated videos are currently excellent for explanatory and informative content.
+For emotional brand communication and storytelling, professional video production remains superior.

 Legal framework in the DACH region